nearform/trail/packages/trail-fastify-server/README.md

 -   `TRAIL_DB_TIMEOUT`: The trail database idle timeout, in milliseconds.
 -   `TRAIL_HTTP_HOST`: The hostname the HTTP server is bound to.
 -   `TRAIL_HTTP_PORT`: The port the HTTP server is bound to.
+-   `TRAIL_CORS_ORIGIN`: The value for Access-Control-Allow-Origin header as per fastify-cors plugin.
 -   `TRAIL_DISABLE_REST_API`: Switch indicating whether to disable the REST API.
 -   `TRAIL_DISABLE_GRAPHQL`: Switch indicating whether to disable the graphql endpoint.